apache/shardingsphere/document/current/content/manual/sharding-proxy/configuration.en.md

     #                      Meanwhile, the cost of the memory will be increased.
     connection.mode:
     proxy.transaction.mode: #Transaction mode.
-    proxy.max.working.threads: # Max threads will connect to databases.The default value is available processors * 2
+    executor.size: # Max threads will connect to databases.The default value is available processors count. sql.show: false
-    sql.show: false
 ```